FHIR CI-Build

 Capability Statements Within the CapabilityStatements for defined FHIR Services or 'core' implementation guides, additional operations may be added.
 These additions might be optional (MAY/SHOULD) or mandatory (SHALL).
 Note that the introduction of mandatory operations would break forwards compatibility and will only occur with community consultation.

 References Where one conformance resource points to another (e.g. CapabilityStatement to profile, profile to profiles, profile to value set, etc.), the reference may change to point to a newer version of the conformance resource or to a distinct conformance resource so long as the content of the newly referenced resource adheres to the compatibility rules with respect to the previously referenced version.
-We will add the sentence: Additional resources or profiles can also be added to the list of available targets for a reference.
+Additional resources or profiles can also be added to the list of available targets for a reference.
+Where a reference is to a non-normative resource, the name of the referenced resource may still change between versions until such time as the referenced resource becomes normative.
+In some cases, non-normative resources may be removed in future versions of the FHIR spec.

 Conformance Language SHALL statements cannot be broken (though they can be clarified) and new SHALL statements cannot be introduced unless they are conditional based on version.
 E.g. "Instances in version x and higher of FHIR SHALL..."
 Changes of SHOULD to MAY and vice versa as well as introducing new MAY and SHOULD statements are permitted.